vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 47b), KR 503; Men and specially women should worship

 with kunda flowers and should observe fast.
-Umāmaheśvaravrata-(1) Begin on Bh. pārṇimā; sankalpa on
+Umāmaheśvaravrata-(1) Begin on Bh. pārṇimā; saṅkalpa on

 14th; tithi; worship of golden or silver images of Umā and Siva; Vratārka folios 336a-343b ( from Siyarahasya); well known in Karṇāṭaka; (2) begin on pūrnimā, amāvāsyā, 14th or 8th tithi; one year; Uma and Siva to be worshipped; nakta with havisyānna on those tithis; HV II.
 395 (from Sivadharma ); (3) on 8th and 14th tithis; one is to fast for one year on those two tithis;HV II.
 396 ( from Sivadhar mottara; (4) begin on first tithi of Mārg.; tithi; one year; same deities; Linga, purvārdha 84.
 23.72; (5) Begin on Mārg. śu.
 3; tithi; one year; same deities as above; Bhav U. 23.
 1-28, Linga, pūrvardha 84; (6) HV.
 II.
 691-693